 To help formerly out-of-school children adapt to their new classroom learning environments, AKES, Afghanistan provides a supplementary education programme focusing on Dari, English, mathematics and science.

 The Aga Khan Foundation’s (AKF) education programme aims to equip children and young people with the knowledge, skills, attitudes and values that help them interact effectively with the world while contributing to society.
-In 2003, AKF began implementing a range of interventions strengthening the capacity of the Afghan Government to deliver quality education, and supporting and promoting educational access and quality learning opportunities for all children.
+AKF facilitates high-quality learning opportunities for almost 300,000 children and adolescents, half of whom are female, by offering community-based education, catch-up, remedial, and Konkor preparation classes across more than 2,500 learning spaces.

 AKF supports alternative learning approaches in community and government schools so that children and adolescents in remote areas continue accessing education and building the life skills necessary for the 21st century.
-This includes supporting adolescent girls in government schools to access relevant and quality science education opportunities.
+This includes implementing home-based learning programmes designed for out-of-school secondary level girls.

 AKF supports interventions at the school, district, provincial and national levels to strengthen academic supervision and social mobilisation, promote professional development of teachers and school management committees and improve learning environments.
-More than 289,000 students and 9,500 teachers and school heads currently benefit from these education activities.
+Almost 300,000 students and 9,600 teacher and school heads currently benefit from these education activities.

 To help formerly out-of-school children adapt to their new classroom learning environments, AKES provides a supplementary education programme focusing on Dari, English, maths and science.

 To help improve the classroom environment and student achievements, AKF provides in-service teacher training and mentoring focused on child-centred learning.
-To date, it has provided training and support to over 7,000 teachers and educators (40 percent female).
 Parent-teacher-student associations are established in all AKF-supported schools in order to involve parents and the community more closely in their children's education.
 Such involvement is essential to ensure the sustainability of educational improvements.

 School management committees are also established to help improve the day-to-day functioning of AKF-supported schools.
 To date, over 500 parent-teacher-student associations, school-student associations and school management committees have been established and trained in government schools, community-based classes and pre-schools, ensuring community involvement in all schools supported by AKF.

 A lack of active support for schools by some communities is an ongoing problem in Afghanistan.
 Estimates based on data from field visits indicate that about half of communities are actively engaged in supporting and running their schools, and promoting school enrolment and attendance, as well as assisting in areas of child protection such as preventing early marriages.
 At the district and provincial levels, AKF has provided training and support to all school inspectors and supervisors in the 28 districts covered by the education programme, improving their ability to assist schools effectively.
-In addition, AKD has been working to raise faculty capacity and teaching quality at teacher training colleges (TTCs) and satellite TTCs.
+AKF has been working to raise faculty capacity and teaching quality at teacher training colleges (TTCs) and satellite TTCs.
+AKF is also strengthening community engagement by enhancing capacity in classroom monitoring, advocacy and conflict resolution, mobilising communities to provide in-kind contributions, and conducting awareness-raising campaigns on safeguarding, girls' education, and enrolment.

 AKF is leading Schools2030, a global 10-year participatory action research and learning improvement programme based in 1,000 government schools across 10 countries, including Afghanistan.
 Using the principles of human-centred design and focusing on the key transition years of ages five, 10 and 15, Schools2030 seeks to annually generate 1,000 locally-rooted education solutions that can inform and transform systems-level approaches for improving holistic learning outcomes for all learners.
 The initiative also includes early childhood development through a pre-primary cohort and interventions to equip young people with employable skills.
 Find out more